-On the highest tides, a most unusual sight can be seen in the Kent Estuary in Morecambe Bay, called the Arnside Bore, one of the UK’s twenty or so tidal bores.
-Named after a town in the estuary, it is quite a spectacle and it often draws crowds of onlookers.
+On the highest tides, a most unusual sight can be seen in the Kent Estuary in Morecambe Bay called the Arnside Bore.
+This is one of about twenty tidal bores that occurs in the UK and is named after the village of Arnside.
+It is quite a spectacle and often draws crowds of onlookers.

 The source of the Kent is the Kentmere Valley near Ambleside and the river then flows down through Kendal to Morecambe Bay.
-Arnside is on the south side of the estuary and is a pleasant place to wander, with a good choice of shops, pubs and cafes.
-Along with scenic views of the distant Lake District fells, there is a much-photographed railway viaduct and the tree-covered slopes of nearby Arnside Knott are a good place for views of the estuary, including a plaque showing the names of hills in the distance.
+Arnside is on the southeastern side of the estuary and is a pleasant place to wander with a good choice of shops, pubs and cafes.
+Along with scenic views of the distant Lake District fells, there is a much-photographed railway viaduct that carries the coastal railway.
+The tree-covered slopes of nearby Arnside Knott are a good place for views of the estuary, including a plaque showing the names of hills in the distance.